isaacchua0309/tp/docs/UserGuide.md

 ## <a id="troubleshooting"></a>🛠️ Troubleshooting

 **Problem: FitFriends won't start**
-- Verify you have Java 17+ installed by running `java -version` in your terminal
+- Verify you have Java 17+ installed by running `java -version` in your terminal, if the version is correct, a message like this should appear: `java version "17.0.13" 2024-10-15 LTS`
-- Try running FitFriends from the command line to see error messages
+- Try running FitFriends from the command line to see error messages and describe your problem to a generative AI model like ChatGPT.

 **Problem: Command not recognized**
 - Check your spelling and format
 - Refer to the Command Summary table for correct syntax

-**Need help?** Visit our [support page](https://github.com/AY2425S2-CS2103T-F12-1/tp/issues) or email `fitfriends.support@gmail.com`.
+**Stil need help?** Visit our [support page](https://github.com/AY2425S2-CS2103T-F12-1/tp/issues) or email `fitfriends.support@gmail.com`.

 ---
 ## <a id="references"></a>📚 References